zzyunzhi/doodad/README.md

 - Fix output directories when using docker showing up as root permissions.

 # `doodad.easy_launch`
-The directory `doodad.easy_launch` is intended to make it very easy to launch experiments.
+The `doodad.easy_launch` module is intended to make it very easy to launch experiments.
 Usage:

 ```python
 from doodad.easy_launch.python_function import run_experiment